hoverbike1/TOTK-Mods-collection/README.md

 </br>

 - Fix - **Cutscene Fix**: Sets the framerate lock to 30 FPS automatically during FMV cutscenes.
-You must have the Yuzu framerate lock enabled for this to work, and it needs to be paired with the FPS "60fps V3.7.2" mod.
+You must have the Yuzu framerate lock enabled for this to work, and it needs to be paired with the 60FPS mod.
 </br>

 - Fix - **Over 30FPS Blackscreen Fix**: Fix blackscreen menu bug when playing above 30fps.
 :exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.
-This mod is present in the Xbox UI and Playstation UI mods, and should be disabled if using either of those, to avoid issues.
+This mod is already embed in the Xbox UI and Playstation UI mods, and should be disabled if using either of those because they overwrite the same file.
 </br>

 - Graphics - **Disable Internal FSR Downscaling** : This mod disables the game's FSR, Yuzu has its own FSR in the "Window Adapting Filter" in Graphics settings.
 FSR is an optimisation method that reduces the game's internal resolution, and then upscales it using an algorithm (similar to DLSS but without advanced AI).
 FSR increases GPU performance, at the cost of some details and potential graphical artifacts on small geometry like leaves or grass.
 It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on yuzu.
 </br>

 - Graphics - **Disable Internal FSR Sharpening Shader** : This mod disables the sharpening effect of post processed FSR Downscaling internally.
 GPU Performance cost is extremely low so use it will not improve it, but could do an ugly render if you use it without the FSR Downscaling.
 Don't use this mod without "Graphics - Disable Internal FSR Downscaling".
 It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on yuzu.
 **BEWARE !** It seems that this mod could be responsible for crashes on Ryujinx.
 </br>

-- Graphics - **Disable Internal FXAA** : Disable internal FXAA and change "Anti-Aliasing Method" to "None" in order to increase GPU performance (?).
+- Graphics - **Disable Internal FXAA** : Disable internal FXAA.
-FXAA smoothes certain edges to avoid aliasing (jagged edges) and costs very little GPU performance.
+FXAA smoothes edges to avoid aliasing (jagged edges) and costs very little GPU performance.
 Yuzu has its own FXAA in the "Anti-Aliasing Method" in Graphics settings, however, it has color banding issues currently, so we recommend SMAA, which currently is a better implementation of anti-aliasing, but uses a bit more GPU performance.
 :exclamation:Causing boot failures with yuzu EA3606 & EA3607
 :exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.